 - A thick layer of blubber that insulates against freezing water.

 - Flexible neck joints that allow turning in tight spaces.
-That said, * A rounded melon used to focus echolocation clicks. * Strong tail flukes for sudden bursts of speed when escaping predators.
+Practically speaking, * A rounded melon used to focus echolocation clicks. * Strong tail flukes for sudden bursts of speed when escaping predators.

 Life in a Frozen Ocean

 Narwhals spend their lives in a narrow band of Arctic seas, from Canada to Greenland, Svalbard to Russia.
-Worth adding: they prefer deep fjords and offshore waters where ice cover is heavy but breathing access remains.
 In winter, they live in dense pack ice, relying on narrow cracks to surface.
-In summer, they move closer to shore, often gathering in sheltered bays where social life intensifies.
+They prefer deep fjords and offshore waters where ice cover is heavy but breathing access remains.
+In summer, they move closer to shore, often gathering in sheltered bays where social life intensifies Nothing fancy..

 Their relationship with ice is delicate.
 Too much solid ice can trap them, while too little exposes them to predators and human activity.
-Practically speaking, this balance makes them sensitive indicators of Arctic health.
-As temperatures rise and ice patterns shift, narwhals must adjust routes, timing, and feeding grounds, sometimes with costly consequences Not complicated — just consistent..
+This balance makes them sensitive indicators of Arctic health.
+As temperatures rise and ice patterns shift, narwhals must adjust routes, timing, and feeding grounds, sometimes with costly consequences.

 Diet and Deep-Diving Skills